Get E-Book

 • What's the best data structure to hold the available buffers?
 An array with push() and pop() is simple and efficient.

-• The try...finally block is your best friend when using this pool to ensure buffers are always released, even if errors occur.
+• Use try...finally when using this pool so buffers are released even if errors occur.

 Challenge #5